-I am a fourth year PhD student at the Johns Hopkins University in the department of Applied Mathematics and Statistics.
-I am advised by Soledad Villar.
+I am a fifth year PhD student at the Johns Hopkins University in the department of Applied Mathematics and Statistics.
+I am advised by Dr. Soledad Villar.
 Before coming to Johns Hopkins, I was a Senior Software Engineer at the foodservice startup Cut+Dry.
 Prior to that, I was in Troy, NY, getting a B.S. in Computer Science and Mathematics at Rensselaer Polytechnic Institute.

 My research interests are in the mathematical underpinnings of data science and machine learning.
 In particular I am interested in incorporating symmetries into neural networks using equivariant machine learning.